How to Spend 3 Days in Koh Mak (Slow-Travel Itinerary)

 Dinner at Koh Mak Seafood

-After returning from Koh Kham and freshening up at your villa, head out for dinner at Koh Mak Seafood, the most popular seafood restaurant on the island and an experience you shouldn’t miss.
-Set over the water near the pier in Ao Nid, the restaurant sits between mangroves and the harbour, giving it a rustic, atmospheric charm as the tide moves gently beneath the wooden deck.
+After returning from Koh Kham and freshening up at your villa, make a beeline for Koh Mak Seafood, just a 10-minute scooter ride away.
+This is the most popular seafood restaurant on the island with live seafood tanks where you can see the catch of the day, underscoring their reputation for freshness.
+Set over the water near the Ao Nid Pier, the restaurant sits between mangroves and the harbor - giving it a rustic charm as the tide moves beneath the wooden deck.

 Koh Mak - Seafood